Skip to Main Content

 Skip to Navigation

-The Thruway Authority, supported by analysis from its independent traffic engineering consultants, has determined that there are additional revenues required for the Authority to fulfill its system-wide operating, debt service, and capital needs through the upcoming forecast period.
+The Thruway Authority, supported by analysis from its independent traffic engineering consultants, determined that there were additional revenues required for the Authority to fulfill its system-wide operating, debt service, and capital needs through the upcoming forecast period.

 Highlights

-• Proposed financial plan maintains some of the lowest toll rates in the country
+• Financial plan maintains some of the lowest toll rates in the country

-• Standard Toll rates for Non-NY E-ZPass (currently 5.1 cents per mile for passenger cars) and Tolls By Mail rates (currently 5.8 cents per mile for passenger cars) will increase to 8.6 cents per mile for both groups by 2027.
+• Standard Toll rates for Non-NY E-ZPass (5.1 cents per mile for passenger cars) and Tolls By Mail rates (5.8 cents per mile for passenger cars) will increase to 8.6 cents per mile for both groups by 2027.

 Proposed Toll Schedule Chart